 Start with the dough.
 The first step in making the dough is to bloom your yeast.
 You want to have warm, not hot water for this.
 If it’s too hot it will kill the yeast.
 I just use water right from the tap as hot as it will go.
-I find it’s the perfect temperature.
+It’s the perfect temperature.
 I bloom the yeast right in the bowl of my kitchen aid.
 Add 1 tsp of the sugar to the yeast and warm water, the yeast eats the sugar and helps it bloom.

 While the yeast is blooming, melt the butter.
 Some recipes call for vegetable shortening but I prefer the taste of butter.
 If you are vegan, you could easily adapt this recipe using vegan butter and your favourite dairy free milk.
 I haven’t tried to make them vegan but if you do, use 1 tablespoon of yeast to make up for the egg.
 In theory it should work, I’m a sometimes vegan so I’ve only just began to explore vegan baking.
 Let me know if you try it!
 Crack the egg into a separate bowl and give it a little whisk.

 When the yeast has bloomed, you will be able to smell a slightly sweet bread-like smell and you should see a froth on top of the water.
 At this point you can add all of the other ingredients except the oil and hot chocolate mix.
 I don’t do any particular order, everyone goes into the bowl!
 Using the dough hook attachment on the Kitchen Aid, mix everything together until it forms a dough ball.
 The dough should feel soft and have nice elasticity but it shouldn’t be sticky.
 If you think the dough is too sticky gently knead in a little more flour.
 Take the dough out of the bowl and grease it (the bowl) before returning for it to rise.
 Cover with a tea towel and put in a warm spot for an hour and a half to two hours or until it doubles in size.